otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

     • `cd` to your ```lane1``` folder to extract/unzip the content of this ```tar``` archive.
 We realise that we have not told you how         to do so!
 But a quick look to a friendly search engine will show you how easy it is to find this kind of information           on basic bash commands (your instructors *still* spend a lot of time doing this themselves!).

 2. Have a look at what is there now.
-These gz-compressed fastq files have millions of reads in it, too many for you to examine in a spreadsheet or word processor.
+These gz-compressed fastq files have millions of reads in them, too many for you to examine in a spreadsheet or word processor.
 However, we can examine the contents of the set of files in the terminal (the ```less``` command may be of use).